pabloinsente/sf_for_beh_ss/README.md

 - MacOS: [iterm2](https://iterm2.com/index.html)
 - Windows: [cmder](https://cmder.net//)

-**About learning to use the terminal/shell**: learning bash is beyond the scope of this tutorial.
-There are many good resources out there to learn bash and the command line (see [here](https://github.com/awesome-lists/awesome-bash)), but the trick is just using it as much as you can for your day-to-day tasks (and googling).
-There a few commands what we will use worth mentioning:
+**About learning to use the terminal/shell**: learning to use the shell is beyond the scope of this tutorial.
+There are many good resources out there for this (see [here](https://github.com/awesome-lists/awesome-bash)), but the trick is just using it as much as you can for your day-to-day tasks (and googling).
+There a few commands worth mentioning for this tutorial:

 - `cd`: change directory
 - `mkdir`: make a directory